Free Visits for a limited time.

 If the clinician determines that you’re at high risk for infection, you will receive a next-day appointment at a drive-through collection site nearest you.

-To help end the COVID-19 outbreak, C Spire Health is only serving those with fevers, coughing, respiratory issues or other symptoms related to the disease.
+To help end the COVID-19 outbreak, C Spire Health is only serving those with one or multiple symptoms such as cough, fever, sore throat, shortness of breath, or exposure to COVID-19.
 Visits are free for a limited time.
 Patients must consult with a clinician through the app to be tested for COVID-19.
 Under normal circumstances, UMMC clinicians treat a wide variety of minor, non-emergency conditions through the C Spire Health app, including cold and flu, nausea, ear infections and migraines.

 The CDC is recommending video visits to help you reduce exposure to germs.
 With C Spire Health, UMMC clinicians can triage patients, determine who should be tested for COVID-19 and provide care plans.
 Patients must consult with a clinician through the app to be tested for COVID-19.
 UMMC clinicians are available 8 a.m.-8 p.m.
 Monday through Sunday.

-During the COVID-19 outbreak, C Spire Health is limited to screening patients who are experiencing fever, upper respiratory issues or other symptoms related to the disease.
+During the COVID-19 outbreak, C Spire Health is limited to screening patients with one or multiple symptoms such as cough, fever, sore throat, shortness of breath, or exposure to COVID-19.
 Here are a few common, non-emergency conditions that you can get treated for under normal circumstances:

 For questions regarding what we treat, please contact UMMC at 1-601-815-2020 during normal business hours.